apurba-biswas/apurba-biswas.github.io/_pages/about.md

 Hi there! 👋

-Welcome to my home on the internet - I'm using this site as a mini-portfolio showcasing some of the work I've completed throughout my graduate and undergraduate studies, and internships inbetween.
+Welcome to my home on the internet - I'm using this site as a portfolio showcasing some of the work I've completed throughout my graduate and undergraduate studies, and internships inbetween.

 🚧 Please note this site is currently under semi-active construction 🚧